 For added safety, the ground is covered with crash pads (sometimes called bouldering mats) and thick foam pads.

 After chalking up and stretching, Sweetie prepares to warm up by traversing the first three walls.

 This is called bouldering, a climbing style in which no ropes are used.
 Here, power, strength, and dynamics are focused rather than endurance.
 Risk of injury is minimized by limiting the height of the climb; typically, in bouldering, climbers seldom ascend to more than 3 to 5 meters.
 If a climber does fall, the crash pad below cushions his or her fall.
 For further protection, one or several spotters follow the climber as he works on a problem (the term used for a bouldering route).
 The spotter directs the climber’s body towards the crash pad if the latter falls.

-Vertigo does not have a route that is strictly made for bouldering, which is quite disappointing.
+Vertigo does not have a cave or wall that is strictly made for bouldering, which is quite disappointing.
 We hope that in the future, the facility will have a bouldering area.

-For my warm-up climb, I chose the second hardest route, Wall 5, because it offers sufficient challenge, with 90 percent of the wall positioned in an overhang.
+For my warm-up climb, I chose the second hardest route on Wall 5, because it offers sufficient challenge, with 90 percent of the wall positioned in an overhang.
 I’ve done this route on top rope several times, so this time, I decided to lead climb it.

 Starting the climb.
 See that red line?
 You should not go past that line when bouldering; that’s the safe fall limit.
 Going past that line requires the proper climbing gear for safety.

 Now, this lead was really scary because the first hanger to clip the first quickdraw is actually above the red line!
 There was supposed to be a hanger below the red line, but somehow, it got ripped out years ago.
 There was another hanger at the right side wall, but it’s still above the red line.